Sen. Collins has "serious reservations" over GOP's Obamacare repeal

 “I have a number of serious reservations about it,” Collins told CNN’s Jake Tapper, focusing her attention on the bill’s impact on Medicaid, insurance costs and coverage.

-The new bill, sponsored by Republican Senators Lindsey Graham, of South Carolina, and Bill Cassidy, of Louisiana, aims to end the Affordable Care Act’s requirement for individuals to buy health insurance, would end Medicaid expansion, place new caps on Medicaid spending and force each state to build its own individual health care system with the help of federal block grants.
+The new bill, sponsored by Republican Sens.
+Lindsey Graham of South Carolina and Bill Cassidy of Louisiana, aims to end the Affordable Care Act’s requirement for individuals to buy health insurance, would end Medicaid expansion, place new caps on Medicaid spending and force each state to build its own individual health care system with the help of federal block grants.

 A Brookings Institution study concluded that 21 million fewer people would have insurance by 2026 if the Graham-Cassidy Health Care Bill passed, though the report claims that their number might understate potential turmoil caused by this change to the health care system.